Archiving & Setting up a New Year

 Create a copy of your current workbook (if you don't want the latest version of Mere Bookkeeping, or if you're already using the latest version).

-Click File > Make a Copy.
+Click File > Make a Copy in the Google Sheets file menu.

 Rename your new workbook with the appropriate year in the file name.
 Click “Make a Copy”.